 The answer is relatively simple—and intriguing—when you consider all the dirty details.

 Cooking with carbon

 To start, carbon steel is exceedingly versatile, handling everything from delicate eggs and crepes to hardy steaks and potatoes (here are 7 great carbon steel recipes).
-As a surface material, it also accommodates high heat, which is an absolute must when you’re cooking meal after meal, night after night.
+As a surface material, it also accommodates high heat, which is an absolute must when you’re cooking meal after meal, night after night (or using a Wok for quick, hot cooking.)
 Beyond durability, this lightweight, nonstick wonder is relatively affordable, especially given its long-lasting performance.

 If you’re looking to swap your old stainless steel or tech-coated cookware set, consider the workhorse of every line cook in America.
-Made In has the rundown on all the riveting reasons why carbon steel is here to stay (and slay!).
+Made In has the rundown on all the riveting reasons why carbon steel is here to stay.
 Ready to be amazed?
-Let’s get started.

 Your Burning Carbon Steel Questions—Answered

 What is a carbon steel pan made of?

 While cast iron can have that frail, crumbly composition, carbon steel is definitely more durable, making it a highly attractive option for busy (or bumbling) chefs.
 Its combination of 99% iron and 1% carbon creates an extremely tough surface that heats quickly and evenly.
 Known as an ‘alloy,’ this mixture also allows chefs to achieve and maintain super high temperatures without worrying about damage to the pan.